 2Withdrawals used to pay for qualified higher education expenses are free from federal and Alabama state income tax.
-Qualified higher education expenses include tuition, fees, books, supplies, and equipment required for enrollment or attendance; certain room and board expenses incurred by students who are enrolled at least half-time; the purchase of computer or peripheral equipment, computer software, or Internet access and related services if used primarily by the beneficiary during any of the years the beneficiary is enrolled at an eligible educational institution; certain expenses for special needs services needed by a special needs beneficiary; fees, books, supplies, and equipment required for the participation of a Designated Beneficiary in an apprenticeship program registered and certified with the Secretary of Labor under section 1 of the National Apprenticeship Act; up to a lifetime maximum of \$10,000 paid as principal or interest on any qualified education loan of the Designated Beneficiary or a sibling of the Designated Beneficiary.
-A sibling includes a brother, sister, stepbrother, or stepsister.
-For purposes of the \$10,000 limitation, amounts treated as a qualified higher education expense with respect to the loans of a sibling of the Designated Beneficiary are taken into account for the sibling and not for the Designated Beneficiary; up to a maximum of \$10,000 per year in tuition expenses, incurred by a Designated Beneficiary, in connection with enrollment or attendance at an eligible elementary or secondary public, private or religious school.
+Qualified higher education expenses include tuition, fees, books, supplies, and equipment required for enrollment or attendance; certain room and board expenses incurred by students who are enrolled at least half-time; the purchase of computer or peripheral equipment, computer software, or internet access and related services, if used primarily by the beneficiary during any of the years the beneficiary is enrolled at an eligible educational institution; certain expenses for special needs services needed by a special needs beneficiary; apprenticeship program expenses; payment of principal or interest on any qualified education loan of the Beneficiary or a sibling of the Beneficiary (up to an aggregate lifetime limit of \$10,000 per individual); and up to \$10,000 per year in K-12 Tuition Expenses.
 The earnings portion of a non-qualified withdrawal is subject to federal income tax and 10% federal penalty tax.
 In addition, Alabama provides in the event of a non-qualified withdrawal an amount that must be added back to the income of the contributing taxpayer.
-The amount to be added back will be the amount of the non-qualified withdrawal plus 10% of the amount withdrawn.
+The amount to be added back will be the amount of the nonqualified withdrawal plus 10% of the amount withdrawn.

 3Subject to credit approval.
 Full details appear in the CollegeCounts 529 College Savings Visa® Card Brochure, Application, Credit Disclosures, Agreement, and Rewards Program Terms and Conditions.
-The card is administered and issued by Union Bank & Trust Company pursuant to a license from Visa® U.S.A.
+The card is administered and issued by Union Bank and Trust Company pursuant to a license from Visa® U.S.A.
 All terms, including reward points, fees, and APRs for transactions, may be subject to change.
 Net purchases are defined as the dollar value of goods and services purchased with a card beginning with the first day of the billing cycle that includes the cardholder's enrollment date minus any credits, returns, or other adjustments as reflected on the monthly billing statement.
 Rewards of at least \$50 must accumulate for an automatic transfer to the designated CollegeCounts 529 account(s) each quarter.

-NOT FDIC INSURED | MAY LOSE VALUE | NO BANK GUARANTEE (EXCEPT THE BANK SAVINGS 529 PORTFOLIO UNDERLYING INVESTMENT)
+NOT FDIC INSURED | MAY LOSE VALUE | NO BANK GUARANTEE (Except the Bank Savings 529 Portfolio underlying investment)